‘Rings’ Trailer Updates Classic Terror Of ‘The Ring’ For Modern Social Media Generations [Video]

-It’s been 15 years, since Naomi Watts and David Dorfman first faced the terror of The Ring and, while their characters, Rachel and Aiden, ultimately defeated Samara, ending their own personal struggles, Rings proves the legacy has endured.
-In fact, the advent of social media has given Samara new ambitions, as she recognizes that the internet can help her reach millions of unsuspecting viewers all at once.
+It’s been 15 years since Naomi Watts and David Dorfman first faced the terror of The Ring, and while their characters, Rachel and Aiden, ultimately defeated Samara, ending their own personal struggles, Rings proves the legacy has endured.
+In fact, the advent of social media has given Samara new ambitions as she recognizes that the internet can help her reach millions of unsuspecting viewers all at once.
 Where the first Rings teaser hinted at these multiple victims and teased the idea that Aimee Teegarden’s Sky would receive help from those to previously have escaped Samara’s wrath, a new teaser hints that what seemed like an escape was merely a temporary reprieve.

 Rings Gives Samara Her Own Nursery Rhyme

 For A Nightmare on Elm Street, a unique yet familiar nursery rhyme was created to give that franchise’s villain, Freddy Krueger, a more believable and more frightening mythos.
-The same is attempted in Rings and, as Movie Web reveals, the rhyme written for Samara gives The Ring villain an even more insidious nature than she has achieved in previous installments of the franchise.
+The same is attempted in Rings, and as Movie Web reveals, the rhyme written for Samara gives The Ring villain an even more insidious nature than she has achieved in previous installments of the franchise.

-As the trailer gives a quickened glimpse at Aimee Teegarden’s seven day descent toward death, Samara can be heard reciting her own rhyme, which effectively tells her own chilling story.
+As the trailer gives a quickened glimpse at Aimee Teegarden’s seven-day descent toward death, Samara can be heard reciting her own rhyme, which effectively tells her own chilling story.

 “There Once was a girl.
 No one dares speak her names.
 In death she seeks vengeance for a life fueled with pain.
 Once you see her story, you have 7 days to live.
 Because she does not forget.
 And she does not forgive.”